Share on

 Use

-1. We use it for activities or situations that were completed at a definite time.
+1. We use this form for activities or situations that were completed at a definite time.

 a) The time can be given in the sentence: